Find out what all successful business entrepreneurs do to get ahead!

 When I started out in business, I thought that in order to be successful and “Get Ahead” I had to be aggressive about finding, keeping and getting more business.
 I had many business role models for this behavior both in person and via books, TV and movies (think Jerry McGuire).

 The problem was, it was very hard for me to sustain an aggressive business attitude.
-I am not by nature good at telling people how great I am or why I am the best person to hire or talking trash about competitors.
-To be fair, some of this may be nurture as well—girls are told from a young age not to behave in certain ways.
+I am not by nature good at telling other people how great I am or why I am the best business person to hire or talking trash about competitors.
+To be fair, some of this may be nurture as well—girls are told from a young age not to behave in certain undesirable ways.
 When they do, they are chastised and punished, often in obvious ways, sometimes in more subtle ways.
-Regardless of why I’m not good at it, I continued to listen to those who told me it was the only way to get ahead.
+Regardless of why I’m not good at it, I continued to listen to those who told me it was the only way to get ahead for a small business.

 Then one day I was fortunate enough to stumble on a workshop about Servant Leadership.
 Initially I thought that this concept that focused on enriching the lives of individuals—serving others—was really only a good fit for non-profits, not successful businesses or business leaders.